OctopusDeploy/docs/docs/approvals/service-now/index.md

 requiring explicit approval).

-Setting the **Standard Change Template Name** setting under **Project Settings** to the name of an active, approved **Standard Change Template** (as found in the Standard Change Catalogue) will instead result in deployments of the project creating a `Standard` (i.e. low-risk, pre-approved) change.
+Setting the **Standard Change Template Name** setting under **Project Settings** to the name of an active, approved **Standard Change Template** (as found in the Standard Change Catalog) will instead result in deployments of the project creating a `Standard` (i.e. low-risk, pre-approved) change.

 For more information on `Normal` vs `Standard` changes, see ServiceNow [Change Types](https://docs.servicenow.com/en-US/bundle/tokyo-it-service-management/page/product/change-management/concept/change-types.html)